 GDPR: how do I register personal data processing activities?

-The General Data Protection Regulation (GDPR, known as AVG in Dutch) requires that all activities concerning the processing of personal data at UGent are documented and registered in a 'register of processing activities', the GDPR Register.
+The General Data Protection Regulation (GDPR, known as AVG in Dutch) requires that all activities concerning the processing of personal data at UGent and UZ Gent are documented and registered in a 'register of processing activities', the GDPR Register.

 This internal registration replaces the former 'obligation to report' with the Privacy Commission, and is an essential tool to help researchers comply with the GDPR principle of accountability.

 When to register processing activities?